ITCPR/cloud-cli/README.md

 itcpr init --push
 ```

+**Note:**
-**Note:** If the repository name already exists in the organization, you'll be prompted to choose a different name.
+- If the repository name already exists in the organization, you'll be prompted to choose a different name.
+- Template files from `ITCPR/project-template` are automatically copied to your directory.
+Existing files are preserved (not overwritten).

 ### 6. Sync Repositories